angelosalatino/ieee-taxonomy-thesaurus-rdf/README.md

 ## Developers

-This work has been developed by Tanay Aggarwal (MSIT, Guru Gobind Singh Indraprastha University) and Angelo Salatino (KMi, The Open University).
+This work has been developed by Tanay Aggarwal^1 and Angelo Salatino^1.
+KMi, The Open University^1